 Avondale Estates DUI Lawyer - Avondale Estates DUI Attorney

 A DUI in Avondale Estates is actually two separate cases, with possibly three to four different charges, depending on the facts.
-EVERY DUI case has a license suspension element, and the Georgia Department of Driver Services will AUTOMATICALLY suspend your license ten (10) days after you receive your citation for the DUI.
+EVERY DUI case has a license suspension element, and the Georgia Department of Driver Services will AUTOMATICALLY suspend your license thirty (30) days after you receive your citation for the DUI.

 A skilled Avondale Estates DUI Attorney can help you avoid the license suspension associated with a DUI.
 If you do nothing, your license will automatically be suspended for up to 12 months.
 If you refused to take the blood, breath or urine test the officer in your case directed you to take, your license suspension will be 12 months with no hope of a restricted license allowing you to drive to and from work or school.
-Your Avondale Estates DUI lawyer, Richard Lawson, will request an Administrative License Suspension hearing (ALS Hearing), increasing the chances that you will not suffer a license suspension at all!
+Your Avondale Estates DUI lawyer, Richard Lawson, will request an Administrative License Suspension hearing (ALS Hearing) or an ignition interlock device, increasing the chances that you will not suffer a license suspension at all!